spatie/7to5/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/7to5.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/7to5)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/7to5.svg?style=flat-square)](https://packagist.org/packages/spatie/7to5)

 This package can convert PHP 7 code to PHP 5.
+This can be handy when you are running PHP 7 in development, but PHP 5 in productions.
+In theory you could also convert a PHP 7 only package to PHP 5.

 Here's how you can convert a single file.

 ```php
 $converter = new Converter($pathToPhp7Code);